hebinbin/rubyknowledge/README.md

 rubyknowledge
 =============

-summarize what I learned at here
+Summarize what I learned during work at here.
+Mainly focus on how to use ruby, how to use rails how to create gem files how to use meta programming by using ruby.